Guneshwari165/MovieRecommendationSystem/README.md

 Frontend Tools: HTML, CSS, JavaScript, Streamlit
 ________________________________________
 4. Solution Architecture & Workflow

-5. User Interface: Users input preferences, select moods, or rate movies.
+ User Interface: Users input preferences, select moods, or rate movies.
-6. Data Layer: User data, ratings, and movie metadata are stored in a database.
+ Data Layer: User data, ratings, and movie metadata are stored in a database.
-7. Recommendation Engine:
+ Recommendation Engine:
 Content-based filtering analyzes genres, actors, and keywords.
 Collaborative filtering compares user behavior with similar profiles.
 NLP processes movie descriptions and user reviews for sentiment analysis.
-4. Feedback Loop: User feedback helps retrain the model and improve recommendations.
+Feedback Loop: User feedback helps retrain the model and improve recommendations.
-5. Output: Movies are recommended and displayed on the UI.
+Output: Movies are recommended and displayed on the UI.
-(Optional: Include a flowchart or block diagram)

 ________________________________________
 5. Feasibility & Challenges

 Feasibility: The project is highly feasible due to the availability of movie datasets (e.g., MovieLens), APIs (TMDb), and open-source ML libraries.
 The system can be prototyped and tested with limited resources.
 Challenges:
 Cold Start Problem: For new users, limited data may reduce accuracy.
 Solution: Use demographic-based suggestions or ask initial preference questions.